axelarnetwork/axelar-contract-deployments/releases/evm/2025-07-Monad-Transceiver-v1.1.0.md

 5. Initialize AxelarTransceiver

 - Initialize step will set
-    - GmpManger's owner as `owner` of AxelarTransceiver contract
+    - GmpManager's owner as `owner` of AxelarTransceiver contract
     - Deployer as `pauser` of AxelarTransceiver contract

 ```bash